nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 e/EXAMPLE | The character before the forward slash ("/") is a prefix, and words in **UPPER_CASE** after the slash are the parameters to be supplied by you | In `exercise_add e/EXERCISE`, `EXERCISE` is a parameter which can be used as `exercise_add e/Deadlift`
 [ x/X ] | Square brackets signify optional fields that you can consider using | `exercise_add e/EXERCISE [t/TAG]` can be used as `exercise_add e/Deadlift t/glutes` or `exercise_add e/Deadlift`
 `...` | Fields which are followed by `...` indicate that they can be used more than once | `[t/TAG]...` can be used as `t/first t/important t/form` etc.
-Duplicate parameters | Only the argument of the last occurring duplicate parameter will be considered if the command format does not expect multiple parameters (i.e. fields without `...`) | In `exercise_add e/Deadlift e/Lunges`, an exercise with the name `Lunges` will be added and `e/Deadlift` is ignored
 Order of parameters | Valid parameters can be provided in any order unless one of the parameters is `INDEX`, in which case `INDEX` must be the first parameter | In `exercise_edit INDEX [e/EXERCISE] [t/TAG]...`, `exercise_edit INDEX [t/TAG]... [e/EXERCISE]` is also accepted.
 However, `exercise_edit [e/EXERCISE] INDEX [t/TAG]...` is not allowed
 `mark-up` | Grey highlight of a word signifies the actual input that you can use | You can type `exercise_delete 1` in the command box and press *Enter* to execute the command
 Call Outs | Red boxes will be drawn up around areas of interest to alert you `[coming in v1.4]` | -